oolio-group/devsecops-challenges/README.md

 - Scan to report resources without tag

-### 03: Our engineer writting k8s yaml to deploy resources but it's not work and we dont know why?
+### 03: Our engineer define k8s yaml to deploy resources but it's not work and we don't know why?
 Please review the k8s manifests and make recommendation to deploy an application with reliability and security is a must